rundevcycle/100-days-of-code/log.md

   - Finished the second chapter (ES6) of FreeCodeCamp's Javascript course.
   - Next chapter is on regular expressions.
   - Progress is 135/ 1,409 challenges.

+### Day 25: 11 December 2018
+  - Finished chapter on regular expressions in JS.
+  - Next chapter is on debugging.
+  - Completed 167 challenges.